dcunited001/dcunited001.github.io/_posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.md

 These are non-linear and non-deterministic chaotic systems.
 Their behavior is definitively unpredictable and sometimes divergent, but by deconstructing their event-driven aspects, they are programmable, yielding a new paradigm: chaotic programming.
-While, [Chaos computing](https://en.wikipedia.org/wiki/Chaos_computing) describes the possibility of logic gates that emerge from chaotic systems and it's unclear if these are the building blocks for programs in chaos.
+While [Chaos computing](https://en.wikipedia.org/wiki/Chaos_computing) describes the possibility of logic gates that emerge from chaotic systems, it's unclear if these are the building blocks for programs in chaos.

 <a name="why-does-order-emerge-from-chaos" />